 Smoke nuisance and air quality

 There is a curfew on the use of fireworks during night hours (11 pm to 7 am).
-You should also ensure that you do not cause a noise disturbance and nuisance to your neighbours and that you don't let off fireworks after midnight on Bonfire Night and after 1.00 am on New Year’s Eve, Diwali and Chinese New Year as it's against the law.
-If you're thinking of organising you own display, our downloadable leaflet (at the bottom of the page) gives some good safety advice.
+You should ensure that you do not cause a noise disturbance and nuisance to your neighbours and that you don't let off fireworks after midnight on Bonfire Night and after 1am on New Year’s Eve, Diwali and Chinese New Year as it is against the law.

 Animal welfare and wildlife